 - Companies involved in providing transportation and/or travel services to places for the purpose of engaging in human trafficking.

-- Johns and pimps directly involved in the trafficking.
+- Johns and pimps directly involved in human trafficking.

+Liability for human trafficking is largely based upon proving awareness and either actively participating or turning a blind eye.
 Some persons who engage in the process of trafficking others clearly have knowledge of the crime being committed.
 Pimps are an example of this.
 However, proving that the various other organizations and entities that profit from it have knowledge that a human is being trafficked can be more complex.
-Some of the evidence lawyers may look for to prove these cases are actions which demonstrate that someone knew or should have realized that criminal exploitation was taking place and they chose to take their money and turn a blind eye.
+Some of the evidence that human trafficking lawyers may look for to prove these cases are actions that demonstrate that someone knew or should have realized that criminal exploitation was taking place and they chose to take their money and turn a blind eye.
 Some things we might look for include:

-- Was the entity used a a location for the forced prostitution regularly rented to a person who brought many different victims in and/or had many different “johns” coming and going during each rental session?
+- Was the entity used as a location for the forced prostitution regularly rented to a person who brought many different slavess in and/or had many different “johns” coming and going during each rental session?

-- Was the victim a minor so that when they went into a hotel or motel regularly it should have raised a red flag that something was not right?
+- Was the trafficked person a minor so that when they went into a hotel or motel regularly it should have raised a red flag that something was not right?

-- Were there employees who saw the underage victim with a pimp and/or john regularly?
+- Were there employees who saw the underage slave with a pimp and/or john regularly?